-However, the construction of $K_{r_m}$ under the DPO semantics need not be uniquely determined because, in general, there may be several non-isomorphic objects for which the square $(1)$ is a PO.
-Let us note immediately that, in typical concrete settings and under the assumption that the rule is \kl(crsType){input-linear},\footnote{We use this terminology, rather than the more common \emph{left-linear}, to avoid confusion later in the paper.
-Similarly, we use the term \emph{output-linear} rather than \emph{right-linear}.} in the sense that $i_r$ is a monomorphism, there is in fact \emph{at most one way} for square $(1)$ to be a PO: this follows from the fact that, in the category $\Set$ of sets and functions, there is exactly one $K_{r_m}$ for which square $(1)$ is a PO, provided that $i_r$ is a monomorphism.
-Indeed, it can then be shown that, when it exists, $K_{r_m}$ is the \emph{initial pushout complement (IPC)} of $m$ and $i_r$---and so defined by a universal property precisely dual to that of an FPC---and that its existence is characterized by the so-called \emph{no-dangling condition}~\cite{ehrig:2006fund}.
+The notion of FPC is defined by a universal property\footnote{It can be seen as a categorical generalization of the notion of set difference: the FPC is the largest, i.e., least general, $C$ together with arrows $A-g' \rightarrow C$ and $C-f \rightarrow D$ for which the resulting square is a PB.} so that, under SqPO semantics, given $m$ and $i_r$, $K_{r_m}$ is \emph{essentially} unique (i.e., unique up to unique isomorphism).
+However, the construction of $K_{r_m}$ under the DPO semantics need not be uniquely determined because, in general, there may be several non-isomorphic objects for which the square $(*)$ is a PO.
+Nonetheless, in many concrete settings under the assumption that the rule is \kl(crsType){input-linear}, there is in fact \emph{at most one way} for square $(*)$ to be a PO: this follows from the fact that, in the category $\Set$ of sets and functions, there is exactly one $K_{r_m}$ for which square $(*)$ is a PO, provided that $i_r$ is injective.
+In these settings, it is easy to show that this square---if it exists, as is characterized by the no-dangling edges condition \cite{ehrig:2006fund}---satisfies a universal property that is categorically dual to that of an FPC: it is the smallest, i.e., most general, $K_{r_m}$ together with arrows from and to $K_r$ and $X$ respectively for which the resulting square is a PO.
+This is a mild generalization of the notion of what is called the \emph{initial pushout complement} in \cite{taentzer1999distributed} or \emph{minimal pushout complement} in \cite{BRAATZ2011246}; despite the risk of slight confusion, we reuse the terminology of \emph{initial pushout complement} (IPC) as this is standard practice in the naming of categorical duals.